-Other neuroethics issues include privacy and security around neuroscience software such as BCI (brain computer-interface technology).
-Neuroethics issues around BCI primarily revolve around data usage, storage and protection.
+Other neuroethics issues include privacy and security around neuroscience software such as Brain-Computer Interface technology (BCI).
+Neuroethics issues around BCI primarily revolve around data usage, storage, and protection.
 BCI captures signals from a subject’s nervous system.
 Combining that data with other personally-identifiable data without user consent, such as biometrics, violates their privacy.
 Other security issues arise when discussing whether BCI data should be stored anonymously or treated as medical data, which has higher privacy provisions for protecting user’s information (such as HIPAA).

 Neuroethics of Neuromarketing

 Neuromarketing often uses EEG, a method for recording brain activity, to reveal how consumers feel about a product.
 The advantage of neuromarketing is that it gives companies direct insight into the brain processes that drive a consumer’s preference and choice, unlike traditional market research methods that rely on consumer self-reporting.
 Issues concerning the neuroethics of neuromarketing usually revolve around user protection and security, as neuromarketing efforts without proper user consent and education could invade their privacy.